Battle of Cross Keys Summary

 Battle of Front Royal

 By May 22, Jackson had marched his soldiers to within ten miles of a Union garrison of roughly 1,000 men protecting Banks’ supply line at the village of Front Royal.
 On the next day, Jackson’s soldiers overwhelmed Colonel J.R.
-Kenly’s small command at the Battle of Front Royal and threatened to isolate or to flank Banks’ main army at Strasburg, thus forcing the Union general to retreat north toward the town of Winchester.
+Kenly’s small command at the Battle of Front Royal and threatened to isolate or flank Banks’ main army at Strasburg, thus forcing the Union general to retreat north toward the town of Winchester.

 First Battle of Winchester

 As Banks’s army withdrew down the Valley (north) Jackson’s troops harassed them throughout the day of May 24.
-During the retreat, the Rebels captured so many Union supplies that they later referred to the Federal commander “Commissary Banks.”
+During the retreat, the Confederates captured so many Union supplies that they later referred to the Federal commander “Commissary Banks.”
 As night approached, Banks stopped just south of Winchester to reorganize his army and slow Jackson’s pursuit.
 Allowing his troops only a few hours of rest, Jackson approached Winchester from two directions early on May 25 and dealt Banks a sound defeat a the First Battle of Winchester.
-The loss sent the Yankees fleeing back across the Potomac River.
+The loss sent the Federals fleeing back across the Potomac River.

 President Lincoln’s Plan to Defeat Jackson